 VA loans.
 Designed for eligible military borrowers, the U.S. Department of Veterans Affairs (VA) guarantees VA cash-out refinance loans up to 90% of a home’s value.
 You won’t pay mortgage insurance on a VA cash-out refinance.
 Instead, the VA charges a funding fee between 2.3% and 3.6% of your loan balance, unless you’re exempt because of a disability related to your military service.

-Using the same example above, here’s how the cash-out options would work for the same cash-out refinance on a $350,000 home with a 3.75% mortgage interest rate:
+Here’s how the cash-out options would look for a cash-out refinance on a $450,000 home with a 6% mortgage interest rate and a current mortgage balance of $300,000.

 |Cash-out refinance program||Maximum base loan amount||Maximum cash back||Monthly payment (principal, interest and mortgage insurance)|